 - Punitive damages, which are usually reserved for cases in which a product defect was the result of reckless or intentional actions

 Without legal help, you probably won’t get the full amount you deserve.
 An experienced personal injury attorney can assess your case and determine what your claim is worth, then fight for that amount.
 The attorneys at Hart David Carson have the experience, knowledge, and skill to get you what is owed to you.Determining Who is at Fault

 Since numerous parties are involved in the development, production, and sale of a product, product liability cases get pretty complex.
 You need to determine who is ultimately at fault for the defect that caused your injury.
 The design process might have failed to recognize certain safety standards, making it a design defect.
 Or it might have occurred during manufacture, having been put together in a way that compromised its safe usability.

 Liability could also occur when proper warning labels aren’t used or when instructions aren’t given.
 If these result in making usage of the product dangerous, they could mean the parties involved in packaging or marketing are at fault.Recovering Damages

 Determining liability and proving that a defect caused your injury requires thorough evidence, a strong understanding of industry standards and safety regulations, and expert testimonies.
 In addition, you need a lawyer who is going to give your case the attention it needs.
-Hart & David is here to expertly assess your case and develop a strategic plan to secure as much compensation as possible.
+Hart David Carson is here to expertly assess your case and develop a strategic plan to secure as much compensation as possible.
 For a free consultation, contact our product liability attorneys today.